 The viewer gets to see a sample video which is in the middle of a full course, while I’m building an application, so it’s kind of like tuning into a TV show midway through it, a lot of context is missing.

-I still publish videos this way though, because I do get a small number of views, feedback, and also the videos will rank in Google search results often, if there aren’t any blog posts available for Google to rank.
+I still publish videos this way though, because I do get a small number of views, and feedback, and also the videos will rank in Google search results often if there aren’t any blog posts available for Google to rank.

 So this strategy requires minimum work and it helps with SEO.
 Mostly my assistant takes care of my channel for me, including thumbnails, end screens, etc. so I think this strategy was worth it.